 When I started practicing with Sifu Rafal Brzozowski, I was unable to walk without the use of a cane.
 Hip replacements and nerve damage in my feet had taken a toll on my body and my spirit.
 After a year of direction and encouragement from Sifu, I was able to regain the use of my legs to the point I no longer needed a cane.
 I have taken advantage of the group classes and the one-on-one private lessons offered by Lau Kune Do, which have increased my proficiency in self-defense, fighting skills and weapons training.

 My mobility and balance continue to improve.
 The daily practice in Lau Kune Do has restored my spirit and the self-confidence I need to continue to work in my profession.

 We had been wanting our children to learn self-defense for some time and had considered a half dozen or more places before we visited Lau Kune Do.
 Sifu was low-key but welcoming.
-That was over two years ago and we could not have made a better choice.
+We could not have made a better choice.
 Our kids hold Sifu in high regard and we think he has been an excellent influence.

 The practice teaches perseverance, focus and self-regulation.
 They have learned about balance and the importance of form.
 This is all done in a respectful, positive environment.

 We feel blessed to be a part of the Lau Kune Do community.